 We do understand that there are very experienced members of education support staff delivering support for children in braille.
 If you feel that you have the relevant experience or background in braille, and wish to be considered – please get in touch – we consider such applications on an individual basis.
 Email email@example.com

-The next available course will begin in January 2021.
+You can now apply for the next available course which begins in January 2021.

 To apply for the 2021 course – please complete the application form: